 The Advanced Research Lab serves doctoral students and faculty members in educational computing, instructional technology and technology-based learning systems.

 The Institute for the Integration of Technology into Teaching and Learning conducts research and implements best practices in teaching and learning with technology.
 Its instruments and online data collection systems have gathered data from thousands of educators in recent years.

 The Texas Center for Educational Technology facilitates and conducts research; develops and evaluates collaborations among industry, education and educational communities; and serves as a focal point where instructional technology can be created and adapted for integration into educational programs.

 You must meet the requirements for the Toulouse Graduate School ® and the following specific program requirements:

 Admission to the program is based on a holistic review of your qualifications.
 Because of our program's competitive nature, achieving a particular score on generalized tests doesn't guarantee admission.
 You may enroll for one semester without GRE scores.

 International students whose native language isn't English may substitute completion of our Graduate Preparation Course for their GRE verbal score.

 We offer several financial awards to help you pursue your graduate degree.
 These include competitive scholarships, grants, and teaching and research assistantships.
-Visit our website for more information on these opportunities.
-Information about other financial assistance programs is available at the financial aid site.
+Visit the grad school website for more information on these opportunities.
+Information about other financial assistance programs is available at the financial aid website.